-Currency Risk: (Outlook - Negative) The UNIDOW Research Department downgraded India's currency outlook from "On Review" to "Negative".
-Upcoming lower house polls and uncertainty related to the next government at the center will push the investment down in the country and eventually raising the demand for the US Dollar.
+Currency Risk: (Outlook - Negative) The Unidow Research & Analytic maintains a negative outlook on the national currency.
+Upcoming elections to the house of people and uncertainty related to the next government at the center will push the investment down in the country and eventually raising the demand for the US Dollar.
 Although, this outlook to be followed till first half of CY2014 and projections will be changed post elections results.
 There will be a positive outlook for the Indian currency if the BJP led government formed at the center.
-The UNIDOW Outlook Department projected currency's fiscal end target of 60-61 for a USD.
+We have projected currency's fiscal end target of 63 for a USD.